TEXT-S&P ratings - Vietnam Joint Stock Commercial Bank for Industry and Trade

 ===============================================================================

-Ratings -- Vietnam Joint Stock Commercial Bank for Industry and Trade 28-Dec-2012
+Ratings -- Vietnam Joint Stock Commercial Bank for Industry and Tra 06-Jun-2012

 ===============================================================================